Versioning API: `/v1/`, `Accept: version`, `GraphQL alias`

 Versioning methods

-MethodDescription and Benefits
+MethodDescription and benefits

 Accept headerExample: 'Accept: application/vnd. api+json; version = 2 '- separates data from version